-Management completed its fiscal 2023 annual impairment test as of July 31.
-The fair value of all reporting units substantially exceeded their carrying values, with the exception of one reporting unit with \$455 million of goodwill whose fair value in excess of its carrying value was approximately 10%.
-For this reporting unit, a 1% increase in the discount rate, or a 1.5% decrease in the revenue growth rates, would cause the fair value to be less than the carrying value.
+Management completed its fiscal 2024 annual impairment test as of July 31, which included a qualitative assessment of all but one of its reporting units.
+The Company did not identify any qualitative factors that suggest that it is more likely than not that the fair value of its reporting units is less than their carrying amount, including goodwill, and as such, a quantitative impairment test was not necessary.
+The Company performed a quantitative goodwill impairment test of one reporting unit with \$214 million of goodwill, and its fair value was in excess of its carrying value.
+However, for this reporting unit, a 200 basis point increase in the discount rate, or a 200 basis point decrease in the revenue growth rates, would cause the fair value to be less than the carrying value.
 While no impairment was recorded, it is possible that future changes in circumstances could result in a non-cash impairment charge.